Skip to Content

 Different Varieties of Quartz

-If you are interested in checking out the most beautiful quartz you can find them by clicking here (Amazon links) or here (fossilicious.com).
+If you want to check out the most beautiful quartz, you can find them by clicking here (Amazon links) or here (fossilicious.com).

 Different Varieties of Quartz

-The second group is microcrystalline varieties of quartz known as jasper, carnelian, chalcedony, onyx, agate, chert, and flint.
+2. Microcrystalline varieties include jasper, carnelian, chalcedony, onyx, agate, chert, and flint.

 Why Does Quartz Have So Many Varieties?

 The main reason is the different formation environments.
-Because of the different temperatures and pressure during the quartz formation, different impurities can get into the quartz structure.
+Due to differences in temperature and pressure during quartz formation, different impurities can enter the quartz structure.

-Different colors of quartz varieties are explained by impurities of various elements (Ti, Fe, Mg, Mn, Al) and inclusions of other minerals.
+The different colors of quartz varieties are explained by impurities from various elements (Ti, Fe, Mg, Mn, Al) and inclusions of other minerals.

-Microcrystalline varieties of quartz are subdivided based on the grain size, by the character of bands or opacity.
-No doubt, that formation environment is a clue of diversity in this group, too.
+Microcrystalline varieties of quartz are subdivided based on grain size and the character of bands or opacity.
+Undoubtedly, the formation environment contributes to the diversity in this group as well.
 These quartz varieties are mostly found in sedimentary rocks.

-Optical varieties are divided based on the optical effect, whether it is the cat’s eye effect triggered by inclusions of other minerals of elongated (needle-like form), or the aventurine effect (inclusions of isometric minerals).
+Optical varieties are divided based on the optical effect, whether the cat’s eye effect is triggered by inclusions of elongated (needle-like) minerals or the aventurine effect from isometric mineral inclusions.

-High-temperature/high-pressure varieties of quartz are the result of elevated pressure and temperature and are usually found in meteorite craters because only the fall of an extraterrestrial body can generate such tremendous heat and pressure.
+High-temperature/high-pressure quartz varieties result from elevated pressure and temperature.
+They are usually found in meteorite craters, as only the fall of an extraterrestrial body can generate such tremendous heat and pressure.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):